StereoKit/StereoKit/docs/Pages/Reference/UI/Toggle.md

 |Boolean& value|The current state of the toggle button!
 True              means it's toggled on, and false means it's toggled off.|
 |RETURNS: bool|Will return true any time the toggle value changes!|

-A toggleable button!
-A button will expand to fit the text provided to it, vertically and horizontally.
-Text is re-used as the id.
-Will return true any time the toggle value changes!